a collection of shitty poems and feverish thoughts

 does that make me beautiful too?

-to him
+>to him

-i hope that someday you will find peace in the arms of another. i know that i cannot provide what you need, and that i cannot have what i want. i hope that someone will make you see the beautiful gentle softness in your eyes, for you are not your father. i hope that you find love, whether that be with a boy or a girl or both or neither or whatever else. i hope that you will be happy. i hope that you will live. i hope that you will shake off the thick slow molasses of the forever ache and move on into a brighter night. i hope that we will stay friends and grow forever closer, or that you will forget me completely in a matter of months. i hope that more people see your art and admire your golden soul. i hope that you learn to love yourself- because of all your flaws, not in spite of them. i hope. i hope. i hope.
+>i hope that someday you will find peace in the arms of another. i know that i cannot provide what you need, and that i cannot have what i want. i hope that someone will make you see the beautiful gentle softness in your eyes, for you are not your father. i hope that you find love, whether that be with a boy or a girl or both or neither or whatever else. i hope that you will be happy. i hope that you will live. i hope that you will shake off the thick slow molasses of the forever ache and move on into a brighter night. i hope that we will stay friends and grow forever closer, or that you will forget me completely in a matter of months. i hope that more people see your art and admire your golden soul. i hope that you learn to love yourself- because of all your flaws, not in spite of them. i hope. i hope. i hope.

 composed of phrases from it's called: freefall, linger, and iris